jaskaransarkaria/learn-nomad-consul/README.md

 ![nomad cluster infrastructure diagram](./assets/hashicorp-nomad-on-aws-architecture.1ac0036760cf893469567a74feb905adb6082a86.png)

+#### AMI & Packer

 When it comes to specifying an ami, it is recommended to use packer to create a base image which contains the latest \
 versions of nomad and consul.
+Note: If you try and do this in the sandbox after an AWS nuke has ran you will need to \
+create a VPC with a public subnet from which packer can spin up an ec2 to create the ami.
+You then need to pass the \
+vpc id and public subnet id to the locals variable in `packer/aws-ubuntu.pkr.hcl` You can use a premade public \
-You can use a public ami however it contains quite old versions of nomad and consul \
+ami ("ami-0f5b77f5e53001306") too, however it contains quite old versions of nomad and consul baked in.
+Follow these \
-baked in.
-Follow these steps to create your own base image (with your AWS credentials exported):
+steps to create your own base image (with your AWS credentials exported):

 a. `cd packer`